Nathan1824/Blog-Post-Dev/_posts/2023-02-16-Good-Learning-Sites.md

 &emsp;<a href="https://www.youtube.com/@DougFinke/videos">New York PowerShell User Group Meetup</a> This is the place I have re-watched previous meetings.\
 &emsp;<a href="https://www.meetup.com/nycpowershellmeetup/">New York PowerShell User Group Meetup</a> This is the place I sign up for the meetings.

 ### Various Blog Sites

-So these are some of the blogs that I have found useful for when I am working with Windows 10 management and system deployment:\
+So, these are some of the blogs that I have found useful for when I am working with Windows 10 management and system deployment.\
 &emsp;<a href="https://www.deploymentresearch.com/">Deployment Research</a>\
 &emsp;<a href="https://oofhours.com/">Out of Office Hours</a>\
 &emsp;<a href="https://deploymentbunny.com/">The Deployment Bunny</a>\